David-Inkheart/Yanju/ReadMe.md

 - Follow best practices for authentication and authorization.

 ## Contributing
-We welcome contributions to enhance the FinApp Backend Service.
+We welcome contributions to enhance the Yanju Backend Service.
 To contribute:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature/new-feature`
 3. Make your changes and commit: `git commit -m "Add new feature"`